Glory Bush flowers

 This compact shrub or small tree produces stunning royal purple flowers with contrasting centers in summer and fall, and may bloom year round in warm climates; well branched habit makes it a great container plant; can be trained as a small accent tree

 Glory Bush features showy deep purple round flowers with white eyes and white anthers at the ends of the branches from mid summer to late fall.
 The flowers are excellent for cutting.
-It has dark green foliage which emerges light green in spring.
+It has dark green evergreen foliage which emerges light green in spring.
 The glossy pointy leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Glory Bush is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.